cfpb/development/css.md

 ### `id` attribute

-While the `id` attribute might be fine in HTML and JavaScript, it should be **avoided entirely** inside stylesheets.
-Few reasons.
+While the `id` attribute might be fine in HTML and JavaScript, it should be **avoided entirely** inside stylesheets for a few reasons:

 - ID selectors are not reusable
-- Priority nightmares
+- Can lead to priority issues

 ##### Good